Kenneth-Rimorin/Zhus_Marketplace/README.md

 ## Third party services
 * Devise - Devise is Ruby gem which handles authentication of the user for the application.
 It provides forms for sign-in, sign-up and updating user information.
+Devise was used to generate user for the application.

 * Ransack - Ransack is another Ruby gem that is mainly for sorting and searching a specific list or item depending on the parameters defined by the user.
+Ransack is being used in the app for searching a specific listing.

 * Bootsrap - Bootstrap is a CSS framework which made the application responsive in all media types especially for mobile devices.
 It is more effecient for front-end web development.
 The application is equipped with bootstrap so it can be viewed nicely on mobile devices.

+* HTML & CSS - HTML and CSS are used for styling the application.

 * Amazon S3 - Amazon AWS S3 is an Amazon service which provides an online storage for all the images that will be uploaded by the user on the application.